AyraHikari/RetroMusicPlayer/FAQ.md

 #### Q: Which file types are supported?
-Retro Music uses the native media player that comes with your Android phone, so as long as a file type is supported by your phone, it's supported by Retro Music.
+Nusantara Music uses the native media player that comes with your Android phone, so as long as a file type is supported by your phone, it's supported by Nusantara Music.

 #### Q: Why is my device slowing down when I'm using the app?
-Retro Music is image intensive, it keeps images in the cache for quick loading.
+Nusantara Music is image intensive, it keeps images in the cache for quick loading.

-#### Q: The title "Retro Music" is showing on the top of the app, how can i fix this?
+#### Q: The title "Nusantara Music" is showing on the top of the app, how can i fix this?
 Clear the app's cache and data.